-Contracted facilities are accountable to provide timely notification to both the delegate and UnitedHealthcare within 24 hours of admission for all inpatient and observation status cases.
-This includes changes in level of care that impact billing category.
+Contracted facilities must provide timely notification to both the delegate and UnitedHealthcare within 24 hours of admission for all inpatient and observation status cases.
+This includes changes in level of care that affect billing category.

-For maternity cases, you must provide notification before the end of the mandated period (48 hours for normal vaginal delivery, or 96 hours for C-section delivery).
+For maternity cases, provide notification before the end of the mandated period (48 hours for normal vaginal delivery or 96 hours for C-section delivery).
 We require notification if the newborn stays longer than the mother does.
-In all cases, separate notification is required immediately when a newborn is admitted to the NICU.
+In all cases, we require separate notification immediately when a newborn is admitted to the NICU.

-The delegate must have a clearly defined process with the facility whereby the facility information on all admissions, updates in member status, and discharge dates are provided to the medical group/IPA and UnitedHealthcare daily.
+The delegate must have a clearly defined process with the facility whereby it provides the medical group/IPA and UnitedHealthcare with the facility information on all admissions, updates in member status, and discharge dates daily.

-You must submit authorization logs for all inpatient acute, observation status, Skilled Nursing Facility (SNF) cases, and Denial Logs at least twice a week to the Authorization Log Unit at email@example.com or by fax at 866-383-1740.
+Submit authorization logs for all inpatient acute, observation status, Skilled Nursing Facility (SNF) cases and Denial Logs at least twice a week to the Authorization Log Unit at firstname.lastname@example.org, by fax at 866-383- 1740 or EDI transmission.

-Logs must include all cases worked between the previous submission and current submission:
+Logs must be compliant with state and federal regulations and include all concurrent IP and SNF admissions between the previous and current log submission:

 - If there are no applicable cases to report, the medical group/IPA must submit a weekly authorization log indicating either “no activity” or “no admissions” for each of the designated admission service type for the applicable reporting time.